4/16/2025

 speaker

 Thanks, Robert.
 As Mike mentioned earlier, please note that all references to sales growth rates, unless otherwise noted, are on an organic basis.
-Turning to our first quarter results, sales increased .9% or .3% when excluding COVID testing related sales.
+Turning to our first quarter results, sales increased 6.9% or 8.3% when excluding COVID testing-related sales.
 Adjusted earnings per share of $1.09 increased 11% compared to the prior year and finished at the high end of our guidance range and above the consensus estimate.
-Born exchange had an unfavorable year over year impact of .8% on the first quarter sales.
+Foreign exchange had an unfavorable year-over-year impact of 2.8% on the first quarter sales.
 During the quarter, we saw the US dollar weaken, which resulted in a favorable impact on sales compared to exchange rates at the time of our earnings call in January.
-Regarding other aspects of the P&L, the adjusted gross margin profile was .1% of sales, which increased 140 basis points compared to the prior year.
-This increase was driven by delivering on the under-applying organic margin expansion we forecasted and also included an added benefit of more favorable fall through from foreign exchange.
-Gross margin expansion has always been a significant element of AVID's company culture.
+Regarding other aspects of the P&L, the adjusted gross margin profile was 57.1% of sales, which increased 140 basis points compared to the prior year.
+This increase was driven by delivering on the underlying organic margin expansion we forecasted and also included an added benefit of more favorable fall through from foreign exchange.
+Gross margin expansion has always been a significant element of Abbott's company culture.
 At any point in time, a substantial number of margin improvement initiatives are underway that span across our businesses as well as our functional areas, including supply chain marketing and other administrative groups.
-I'd like to take a moment to acknowledge the valuable contributions from our AVID employees around the world who are driving these exceptional margin expansion results.
-Turning our focus back to the first quarter results, adjusted R&D with .7% of sales and adjusted SG&A with .5% of sales in the first quarter.
+I'd like to take a moment to acknowledge the valuable contributions from our Abbott employees around the world who are driving these exceptional margin expansion results.
+Turning our focus back to the first quarter results, adjusted R&D was 6.7% of sales and adjusted SG&A was 29.5% of sales in the first quarter.
 Adjusted operating margin was 21% of sales, which reflects an increase of 130 basis points compared to prior year.
-Based on current rates, we now expect exchange to have an unfavorable impact of around 1% on the first quarter.
-We also expect an unfavorable impact on the full year reported sales, which includes an expected unfavorable impact around half of a percent on the second quarter reported sales.
+Based on current rates, we now expect exchange to have an unfavorable impact of around 1% on the full year reported sales, which includes an expected unfavorable impact around half of a percent on the second quarter reported sales.
 Lastly, for the second quarter, we forecast adjusted earnings per share to be in the range of $1.23 to $1.27.
 With that, we'll now open the call for questions.

 speaker